Resources

 • Critical Illness Rider

 Under Critical illness rider, the insurer pays a lump sum amount to the policyholder in case the policyholder is diagnosed with a critical illness.
 The critical illnesses covered under this rider are mentioned in the policy document.
 Some common ones are heart attack, stroke, organ transplants, renal failure, cancer, and many others.
-The sum insured may decrease after the payment for critical illness depending on the term and conditions of the insurer.
+The sum insured may decrease after the payment for critical illness, depending on the terms and conditions of the insurer.
 With the increasing cost of medical treatment, this rider can be used to meet medical expenses after diagnosis.

 • Income Benefit rider